emilsw/ew/cv.md

 Hi, I'm Emils.
 I'm a growth, product and marketing strategist.

 I specialise in CRO (conversion rate optimisation) - UX research, digital analytics and A/B testing.
 However I have experience in almost all aspects of digital growth from user aquisition to conversion and retention - PPC (Adwords, Bing ads, FB ads), email marketing, drip campaigns, product launches, onboarding and lifecyle, outreach, content creation, SEO and more.
-Including digital product development - wireframing, cocepts and mockups, exentensive user research, market analysis, web development.
+Including digital product development - wireframing, cocepts and mockups, exentensive user research, market analysis and web development.

 My background is unorthodox, I have a degree in finance and spent my first professional years working in the corporate world.
 After boredom and lack of challenge, I started a startup on the side with no experience whatsover.
 However along the way I picked up new skills which eventually led me to freelance.
 Below are the highlights of my career so far.